A. J. Foyt: Midget car career

-Foyt began racing midget cars at the age of seventeen, driving for a low-budget owner after his father refused to let A. J. in his car.
-The first major event he participated in was the 1956 Night Before the 500 at West 16th Street Speedway, located across the street from the Indianapolis Motor Speedway.
-His first major midget car win came in a one-hundred lap event at Kansas City in 1957, and he finished seventh in the season points standings.
-He no longer raced midget cars full-time after the 1957 season, as he shifted focus to sprint and Championship car events.
+Foyt raced midget cars from the age of seventeen, driving for a low-budget owner after his father refused to let A.J. use his car.
+He took part in the 1956 Night Before the 500 at West 16th Street Speedway, located across the street from the Indianapolis Motor Speedway.
+His first midget car win was at Kansas City in 1957, and he finished seventh for the season.
+He no longer raced midget cars full-time after 1957 but participated as his schedule allowed.

-Foyt continued to participate in midget events as his schedule allowed, focusing on major events.
 He won the 1960 and 1961 Turkey Night Grand Prix - the first two years that event shifted to Ascot Park in Gardena, California.
 He won the 1961 Hut Hundred after starting last, and finished seventh in National Midget point standings that year.
 He won the Astro Grand Prix in 1970, held inside the Houston Astrodome.

 In 1975 and 1976, Foyt won the Australian Speedcar Grand Prix, a midget race held at the Liverpool International Speedway in Sydney, Australia.
 He ended his career with twenty midget car feature wins.
-Even during the height of his success, Foyt habitually made occasional appearances in small, local events in order to support promoters who had assisted him during his struggle up the racing ladder.
+At the height of his success, Foyt made occasional appearances in small, local events to support promoters who assisted him in his early career.